ritasantos11/ADS/Apontamentos/8 - LVM.md

 A snapshot pode ser montada.
 <br />
-No LV criado para a snapshot são guardadas as mudançãs no sistema origiinal.
+No LV criado para a snapshot são guardadas as mudançãs no sistema original.
 O tamanho alocado deve ser suficiente para todas as mudanças.